Jeiyoon/Building-Transformer-Based-Natural-Language-Processing-Applications/README.md

 "Why do we need tokenization?"

 - The reason for tokenization is to make the language recognizable and able to be processed by the computer.

 "Please explain the problems of the existing tokenization methods and how to solve them."

 - No matter how many words we teach our computer, we can't let a computer know all the words in the world.
 - If a word that the computer does not know appears, the token is expressed as UNK (Unknown Token) in the sense that the word is not in the word set.
 - This out-of-vocabulary (OOV) problem sharply degrades the performance of natural language processing models.
 - So we can employ Subword segmenation method such as Byte pair encoding (BPE) to encode and embed a word by splitting it into multiple subwords.

+"Upside and downside of Subword tokenizier"

+- We can get more tokens from a single word.
+-
 ~~~

 ~~~